-Bermuda’s Atlantic location is a prime spot for beautiful weather, with sunny skies and comfortable temperatures.
-The winters average a pleasant temperature of 70 F and summer temperatures range between 75 F and 85 F.
+Bermuda’s Atlantic location is a prime spot for beautiful weather year-round, with sunny skies and comfortable temperatures.
+The winters average a pleasant temperature of 70 degrees and summer temperatures range between 75 and 85 degrees.

 Bermuda is a small island and public transportation is limited.
 There are no hire cars or trains, so bus, ferry, taxi or moped are the only options.